-Collis continued.
+The captain continued.
 "There was another Hospitaller monastery up north in Sligo called Ballymote.
-Together, these two western Ireland Hospitaller centers provided the refuge for Knights Templar escaping persecution by travelling north to a welcoming Scotland.
+Together, these two Hospitaller centers in western Ireland provided the refuge for Knights Templar escaping persecution.
 So, you can see that this was a very important area of the country in those days.
-Unfortunately, all of this was destroyed by the wicked English, starting with King Henry VIII and ending with Cromwellian forces in the mid seventeen hundreds."
+Unfortunately, all this was destroyed by the wicked English, starting with King Henry VIII and ending with Cromwellian forces in the mid 1700s."